revel/revel.github.io/manual/parameters.md

 The application may define its own binders to take advantage of this framework.

-It need only implement the [Binder](https://godoc.org/github.com/revel/revel#Binder) `interface` and register the type for which it should be called:
+It needs only to implement the [Binder](https://godoc.org/github.com/revel/revel#Binder) `interface` and register the type for which it should be called:

 {% highlight go %}